w3c/wai-website/pages/about/groups/task-forces/wcag2ict/work-statement.md

 The objective of the WCAG2ICT Task Force is to develop documentation describing how WCAG 2.x and its principles, guidelines, and success criteria could apply to non-Web Information and Communications Technologies (ICT).

-This Task Force was formed to update the 2013 “[Guidance on Applying WCAG 2.0 to Non-Web Information and Communications Technologies (WCAG2ICT)](https://www.w3.org/TR/wcag2ict/)" Working Group Note published on 5 September 2013.
-Updates are needed to include new guidelines and success criteria added in the WCAG 2.1 Recommendation as well as new requirements added in WCAG 2.2.
-WCAG2ICT was developed to describe how to apply WCAG 2.0 and its principles, guidelines, and success criteria to non-web ICT (Information and Communications Technologies).
-WCAG2ICT also plans to add new content that identifies problematic WCAG provisions when applied to non-Web ICT.
+The WCAG2ICT Phase 1 objectives have been completed by incorporating guidance for WCAG 2.1 and 2.2 guidelines, Level A and AA success criteria, and their associated glossary definitions.
+WCAG2ICT also added new content that identifies problematic WCAG success criteria when applied to non-Web ICT.
+The 2024 [Guidance on Applying WCAG 2 to Non-Web Information and Communications Technologies (WCAG2ICT)](https://www.w3.org/TR/wcag2ict-22/) was published as a result.

+This work statement sets further objectives for Phase 2 of the WCAG2ICT Note updates as there have been concerns with determining which success criteria can (or should) apply for a particular technology as well as the possibility of suggesting normative language changes to some success criteria to make them more directly applicable in non-web contexts.
+In addition, the task force would like to address misunderstandings of what the WCAG2ICT Note does and does not provide in a brief which we hope will address incorrect assumptions and provide an explanation of problems that the WCAG2ICT Note does not solve.

 ## Scope of Work